deco-cx/hector/explain/hector.md

 ## 1. Overview

 The AI App Builder, named "Hector," is a no-code platform designed to empower users to create, manage, and run custom AI-powered applications.

 By leveraging a step-by-step configuration process, users can define an app's visual style, input fields, AI-driven actions, and output formats.

+The platform integrates with the Webdraw AI SDK, which offers
+- Easy access to multiple AI models
+- A filesystem for each user to server as database.
-The platform integrates with the Webdraw AI SDK to enable the generation of various content types, including text, images, audio, and more.
+- Rhe generation of various content types, including text, images, audio, and more.

 This design document outlines the app's functionality, user interface, data model, and technical integrations, providing a comprehensive blueprint for development.

 It should work similarly to create Zaps on Zapier, but simples, mobile-friendly and AI-oriented.